Small Business Failure Statistics to Know in 2023 - A Realistic Picture

 (BLS)

-The Bureau of Labor statistics small business failure rate from 2004 to 2015 tells us that the healthcare and social assistance industry is the most fertile ground for startups.
-In 2015, after nearly 11 years of existence, 40.5% of businesses in this sector managed to stay operational, while only 19.2% of businesses closed down after just a year of work.
-On the other end of the scale is the construction industry, with a 25.4% survival rate in 2015 and 23% of businesses failing after one year.
+The Bureau of Labor statistics from 2002 to 2022 tell us that the healthcare and social assistance industry is the most fertile ground for startups.
+In 2022, after 20 years of existence, 23.4 % of businesses in this sector managed to stay operational, while only 19.9% of businesses closed down after just a year of work.
+On the other end of the scale is the information industry, with 26.4% of businesses failing after one year in 2022.

 Why Do Small Businesses Fail?

 Having a small business can be an expensive venture, especially if you’re just starting out.
-According to small business failure statistics, nearly a third of companies don’t make it because they simply run out of cash.
+Nearly half of startups in 2022 didn't make it because they simply run out of cash.
 This makes sense considering that 67% of owners use personal funds to deal with their financial crisis, which can become extremely costly in the long run.
-If we add to that a 2018 study showing that 68% of small businesses have an outstanding debt (often caused by non-strategic credit card use), we can see how these problems escalate.

 A functional team of professionals is essential for every business.
-Of course, assembling such a team is easier said than done.
+Of course, creating such a team is easier said than done.
 You have to take into consideration different personalities, skills, and how they all work together.
-It’s no wonder that statistics of small business failure tell us 62% of entrepreneurs choose not to have any employees at all.
+It’s no wonder that recent statistics tell us 62% of entrepreneurs choose not to have any employees at all.
 This reduces costs and avoids the risk of incompetence or laziness creeping into your business, but it also limits your business’s ability to grow.

 14% of small businesses fail because they ignore their customers’ needs, while the same number fail because of poor marketing skills.